code-423n4/2025-02-recall/README.md

 - Any issues outlined in the light audit are considered out-of-scope for the purposes of this contest.

+### IPC Known Issues

+- Any issues that are known in the original [IPC repository](https://github.com/consensus-shipyard/ipc/issues) are considered to be known issues in the Recall implementation and are thus ineligible for a reward

 ### TODO / FIXME Comments

 - Any issue that arises from a documented `TODO` or `FIXME` comment is considered a known issue and is therefore ineligible for a reward